cambridge-ceu/csd3/systems/setup.md

 [^peer]: **peer**

-    This is documented separately in the R section.
+    This is documented separately in the R section, <https://cambridge-ceu.github.io/csd3/R/peer.html>.